✦ Summer 2026 · 5 Days of Hands-On Fun

 Ready to explore AI?

 Fill out the form below to register.
 Full details and the payment link will arrive within one business day.
-The camp costs $100 for the full week.
+Early bird price: $100 for the full week (register and pay by 5/23).
+After 5/23, the price is $150.
+You can also add our snack plan for $25 extra — we'll provide croissants, muffins, popsicles, juice, and more throughout the week.

 Save a spot